UDCS/Autograder/README.md

 If the above doesn't generate a binary or generates a binary that doesn't run on your computer, change the `GOARCH` value from `arm64` to the correct one for your CPU.
 You can find the list for valid `GOARCH` values [here](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63#goarch-values).

 You can now run the using `main.exe`

+## The Three-Layered Architecture
+The backend for this project makes use of a slightly modified version of the Three-Layered Architecture.
+The incoming requests are parsed into the correspoding entity (defined inside `entities`) by the `handler` layer.
+A valid request passes from the `handler` into the `service` layer, where all the business logic is performed.
+The next step after the `service` layer is the `datastore` layer, where the necessary database operation is performed.

+Such an architecture allows one layer to be modified and tested independently of other operations in addition to providing all the benefits of modularity.